OpenACG-Group/Cocoa/README.md

 ## Visual Novel Framework
 Cocoa based visual novel framework is still developing and undocumented.

-## Tracing APIs
+## Tracing and Inspecting APIs
 Tracing APIs are designed to trace resources and generate profiling to help developers and users improve performance of the application, or discover latent leaking of resources.
-Cocoa supports two tracing APIs now, by which you can trace graphic resources and message delivery between rendering thread and main thread.
+Cocoa supports three four APIs now, by which you can trace graphic resources and message delivery between rendering thread and main thread.

+### Inspect alive graphic objects

 To generate a graphic resources report in JSON format, call `TraceGraphicsResources` function in JavaScript: